Hubballi railway division

-Hubballi Railway Division is one of the three railway divisions under South Western Railway zone of Indian Railways.
-This railway division was formed on 5 November 1951 and its headquarter is located at Hubballi in the state of Karnataka of India.
+Hubballi railway division is one of the three railway divisions under the jurisdiction of South Western Railway zone of the Indian Railways.
+It was formed on 5 November 1951 and its headquarter is located at Hubballi in the state of Karnataka of India.

 Bengaluru railway division and Mysuru railway division are the other railway divisions under SWR Zone headquartered at Hubballi.